xshot9011/docker-learning/4. production grade workflow/README.md

 in this case:
 npm make another process for "run test" >> so when outside conatiner command com it will blow to "npm" process npm doesn't know what the heck is "your command"

+still not working for this version....... just for learning the concept